serviceengineerops/serviceengineeropsws/index.md

 ---
 title: Service Engineer OÜ
 layout: home
-description: We provide ad-hoc and contract-based services for mechanial, electrical and controls equipment.
-Our expertise are Centrifugal pumps, Induction and Synchronous Motors and controls.
+description: We provide local ad-hoc and contract-based technical services within Russia and the CIS.
+Our expertise are Centrifugal pumps, Electrical Motors and Controls.
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---

-# Service Engineer OÜ provide field support within Russia and CIS
+# Service Engineer OÜ provides field support within Russia and the CIS.
-We provide ad-hoc and contract-based services for global clients who require local technical support for industrial equipment.
+We provide local ad-hoc and contract-based services and works for global clients who require technical support for industrial equipment.